 Ideal for separating entertaining areas of the home on the first floor from bedrooms on the second, two story home plans offer flexible options for both play and privacy.
 First-floor room options can include formal living and dining areas or more-casual kitchen/great room configurations.
 Families seeking a cozy atmosphere will find dozens of down-to-earth plans featuring comfortable family rooms with fireplaces, spacious eat-in kitchens, mudrooms, basement recreation rooms, and more.

 Looking for a vacation home or a unique style for your main residence?
 A chalet design is reminiscent of homes on alpine ski slopes or tranquil lakeshore settings.
 Typical exterior details include exposed beams, distinctive treatments on the eaves and decks, and eye-catching rails that frame the porch or deck.
 Interiors are usually spacious, with high ceilings and open floor plans that allow for large gatherings.

-We’re here to give you tiny home living options that allow you to embrace a simplified and sophisticated lifestyle.
-When you own a Designer Series tiny home, you have the luxury of enjoying an energy efficient, refined tiny home for the rest of your life.
-Joining the microliving movement and beginning a fuller life in an exceptional tiny home is as easy as 1,2,3.
+We’re here to give you home options that allow you to embrace a simplified and sophisticated lifestyle.
+When you own a Designer Series home, you have the luxury of enjoying an energy efficient, refined tiny home for the rest of your life.
+Joining the microliving movement and beginning a fuller life in an exceptional cabin series home is as easy as 1,2,3.